-This is a trick I’ve heard, but honestly haven’t tried.
+This is a trick I’ve heard but haven’t tried.
 We should start with the salmonella thing.
 While most eggs are safe, even raw eggs have about a 1 in 30,000 chance of containing salmonella, something to consider.
-However eggs are a great source of protein and vitamins including A and B-12.
+However, eggs are a great source of protein and vitamins including A and B-12.
 If you’re concerned about the avidin/biotin binding with the egg whites you can cook the egg whites in the microwave beforehand.

-I’m throwing this out there even though a lot of our customers are already using PB2 in their shakes.
-PB2 is an alternative to peanut butter which tastes nearly identical with 85% less fat and calories than regular peanut butter.
+I’m throwing this out there even though a lot of our customers are already using it in their shakes.
+Powdered peanut butter is an alternative to peanut butter which tastes nearly identical with 85% less fat and calories than regular peanut butter.
 Your health food store might carry some, though most people just buy it online.

 9 – Walnuts